getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ## Volatile Networks
-Volatile networks - in particular, mobile cellular networks - pose a challenge for network quality prediction, with the level of assurance of the prediction likely to decrease as session duration increases.
+Volatile networks - in particular, mobile cellular networks - pose a challenge for network quality prediction {{CellularPredictability}}, with the level of assurance of the prediction likely to decrease as session duration increases {{QoSPrediction}}.
 Historic network conditions for a given cell may help indicate times of network load or reduced transmission power, and their effect on throughput/latency/loss.
 However, as terminals are mobile, the available capacity for a given terminal can change by an